ViralAgency/Dolipress/readme.txt

 = What about the Checkboxes ? =

-*The values ​​contained in the checkboxes, due to the versatility of the values ​​they can contain, cannot be uniquely attributed to a field present in Dolibarr.
+*The values contained in the checkboxes, due to the versatility of the values they can contain, cannot be uniquely attributed to a field present in Dolibarr.
 However, we are working on adding this functionality to the plugin.*

 = Is Dolipress compatible with privacy laws? =